Shaderpixel/shaderpixel-website/content/blog/2019-3-25/index.md

 - `/data` - This folder can contain local data for your application e.g. `/data/SiteConfig.js`.
 The data stored in here should be safe to be published to a repo.
 Information such as third party API keys should be stored inside .env files and should not be commited to a repo.
 - `/static` - This folder contains files useful to the site such as favicons for the site and robots.txt

-# Figuring out Passing data
+# Figuring out Passing data and Styles

 ## Getting Site Metadata into Components